DavldMA/Shopping-List/README.md

 ## Features

-- **Cloud Synchronization**: Seamlessly synchronize your shopping lists across multiple devices via an internet database.
+- **Cloud Synchronization**: Seamlessly synchronize your shopping lists across multiple devices via an API and internet database.
 Access your lists anytime, anywhere, ensuring you never miss an item.

 - **Collaborative Sharing**: Share your shopping lists with friends, family, or roommates to coordinate shopping trips effortlessly.
 Everyone can contribute items in real-time, making shopping a team effort.